sudar/posts-by-tag/readme.txt

 #### Caching

 Note that the Plugin caches the db queries only when it is used as a widget.
 If you are going to use the template tag or use shortcode, then you have to cache it yourself.
+Even while using the widget, you have the option of disabling the cache if needed.

 #### Styling using CSS